tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 3_Building Supervised Learning Models/Readme.md

 ![Entropy and Information gain ](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Entropy%20and%20Information%20gain.png)

 - Regression trees are similar to decision trees but predict continuous values by recursively splitting data to maximize information gain.

+- A data scientist splits a continuous feature using thresholds between consecutive sorted values.
+Which method is being used to determine candidate splits in this regression tree?<br/>
+Midpoints method<br/>
+(The midpoints of sorted, unique values are commonly used as candidate thresholds in regression trees.)

 - What is the primary goal of a regression tree?<br/>
 To predict continuous values based on features